geosolutions-it/MapStore2/docs/developer-guide/writing-epics.md

 # Writing Epics

-Most of the asynchronous operation we are going to do in MapStore2 are implemented using epics.
-This guide help a developer to have the base concepts about epics and then provides the best practices to write and add your epics to mapstore.
+Most of the asynchronous operations we are doing in MapStore2 are implemented using epics.
+This guide gives the developer the base concepts about epics and provides the best practices to write and add your epics to a MapStore2 project.

 ## Base Concepts